London-born Chinese British poet, writer and broadcaster Anna Chen

 Two images of Anna from the Streetwalkers' Vicious But Fair album.

-Of her work, she says: "I always seem to end up grappling with issues of politics and identity, subverting stereotypes and poking the status quo with a sharp stick.
+Of her work, she says: "I always seem to end up grappling with issues of politics, race, class and identity, subverting stereotypes and poking the status quo with a sharp stick.
 Comforting the afflicted and afflicting the comfortable is a pretty good rule of thumb to try to live by.
 I strongly believe that a rising tide floats all boats and that it's an artist's duty to make visible the invisible.
 My role model is Prometheus but I'm not entirely happy with the bit about having your liver pecked out by an eagle every day."

 She runs The Hothouse Project, an alternative education series of classes featuring legendary author and journalist Charles Shaar Murray's "Journalism as Craft and Art" Hothouse Course and Anna's own "Poetry Against the Machine" workshop, which she also taught for the Orwell Prize Wigan Pier Workshops in 2013.